nishankkoul/Ollama-App/README.md

 ![image](https://github.com/user-attachments/assets/81358d21-785f-4305-89a8-6f7cbf1bf9e5)

-The above image clearly demonstrates that as soon as the load increased and surpassed the threshold limit of 100m, 6 more pods came up to handle the load and distribute it evenly.
+The above image demonstrates that as soon as the load increased and surpassed the threshold limit of 100m, 6 more pods came up to handle the load and distribute it evenly.

 ### Results: